 ABOVE: On stage for Magna Carta, knights and damsels, Connaught Opera, Glenn, Maria and Nick.
 Right, Maria and Glenn, in the shadow of the stunning gold statue of St. Dunstan, Patron Saint of the Goldsmiths and Silversmiths.

 BOROUGH WIDE SUPPORT IN LB RICHMOND UPON THAMES

 Our special thanks go to the fine charities that support our work in Richmond.
 Notably, we recently received a grant from the Hampton Fuel Allotment Charity (HFAC) which supports local people on low income with the costs of gas and electricity and funds the work of local charities.
 They have funded 10 concerts in their area of benefit.
 The Richmond Parish Lands Charity (RPLC) supporting people and charities in Richmond since1786, has also awarded us funding for 10 concerts for older people in care in their area of benefit.
-With this support we are able to cover the entire Borough, with 20 concerts in care homes and day centres in 2016.
+With this support we are able to cover the entire Borough, with 20 concerts in care homes and day centres in 2016, 2017 and 2018.

 City Bridge Trust - The City of London Corporation's Charity.